rajveer-gill/EmployeeRecordsPrac/README.md

 In order to use the code for this project, download the zip file and open it.
 From there, upload the project and its contents to your local compiler.
 You can find a large variety of C compilers online to use.

 ## Technologies
+The system used to create this app was a MacBook Pro.
+The MacBook Pro has an 8-Core Intel Core i9 processor and 16 GB of memory.

+## Collaboraters
+I was able to accomplish this with the assistance of Pearson's Starting out with C++ sixth edition lab manual.